brindharajeswari/brindharajeswari/README.md

 ### :woman_technologist: About Me :

-- 🔭 I’m currently working on Full stact web appliction (MERN)
+- 🔭 I’m currently working on Fullstack web appliction (MERN)
-- 🌱 I’m currently learning MERN, Python, Java
+- 🌱 I’m currently learning MERN
 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ... -->
 - 💬 All of my projects available at https://brindha-rajeswari-portfolio.netlify.app/
 - 📫 How to reach me: brindharajeswari@gmail.com
 <!-- - 😄 Pronouns: ... -->
-- ⚡ Fun fact: Love doing Crafts, Painting, Pencil drawings
+- ⚡ Fun fact: ❤️ doing Crafts, Painting, Pencil drawings

 ---

 ### :hammer_and_wrench: Languages and Tools :